|

 well-known Stillwater boy and is too well known to to need very much

 said about him.
-He is a man of sterling qualities, having been,
+He is a man of sterling qualities, having

 until about a year ago, when he came to Spooner to locate permanently,